 ●Heparin-induced thrombocytopenia (HIT) is associated with a hypercoagulable state and thrombosis rather than bleeding.
 HIT is discussed separately.
 (See "Clinical presentation and diagnosis of heparin-induced thrombocytopenia".)

 ●Some drug-induced disorders, such as aplastic anemia and thrombotic thrombocytopenic purpura, result in thrombocytopenia along with other cytopenias and organ involvement.
 (See "Aplastic anemia: Pathogenesis; clinical manifestations; and diagnosis", section on 'Drugs' and "Causes of thrombotic thrombocytopenic purpura-hemolytic uremic syndrome in adults", section on 'Causes'.)

 The pathogenesis, diagnosis, and clinical management of patients with suspected drug-induced thrombocytopenia will be reviewed here.
 The general diagnostic approach to the patient with thrombocytopenia is presented separately.
-(See "Approach to the adult patient with thrombocytopenia" and "Evaluation and management of thrombocytopenia by primary care physicians".)
+(See "Approach to the adult with unexplained thrombocytopenia".)

 Accelerated platelet destruction — The usual mechanism of thrombocytopenia caused by drugs is accelerated platelet destruction caused by drug-dependent, platelet reactive antibodies.
 This is referred to as drug-induced immune thrombocytopenia (DITP).
 Following the observation that drug-dependent antibodies bind to platelets via their Fab regions , subsequent studies have documented the various different mechanisms of drug-dependent antibody formation [2,3].